diffblue/gitlab/doc/api/graphql/reference/index.md

 ##### `Repository.paginatedTree`

 Paginated tree of the repository.
 Available only when feature flag `paginated_tree_graphql_query` is enabled.
-This flag is disabled by default, because the feature is experimental and is subject to change without notice.
+This flag is enabled by default.

 Returns [`TreeConnection`](#treeconnection).